 one specifies a mass and a particular molecule and the intensity at that mass, and what concentration it corresponds to.
 Then all molecules get converted into that unit.

-One can also specify multiple molecules using lists for everything (other than the unit name).
+One can also specify multiple molecules using lists for everything (other than the unit’s name).
 In that case any molecules that are not specified will get normalized according to the 1st molecule specified.

-I had been keeping this a secret for a while, but I suppose I should stop doing so:

-the Madix & Ko correction factors are not sufficiently accurate.
-In general, different molecules in different classes of molecules have different ionization factors.
-In the package, there is a feature for this and I have been collecting ionization factors for various molecules.
-So to have real accuracy, one should use molecules in that list and/or identify realistic guesses.
+Ionization Factors:

+There are currently two common methods of using molecule Ionization factors with MSRESOLVE.
+One being Madix & Ko, the other being Ionization values provided by the user.
+If the user does not provide Ionization values, MSRESOLVE will calculate ionization values using Madix and Ko by default.
+Madix & Ko ionization is a method of determining ionization using the formula in the figure below.
+Simply, the equation used by MSRESOLVE is (0.6*(X/14)) + 0.4 with X being the number of electrons present in the compound.

 Note: the ionization factors are not dependent ‘only’ on molecule type.
 It’s *mostly* on number of electrons and *partially* on molecule type.

+Figure: The Madix & Ko equation for calculating Ionization efficiency.

+Another method that MSRESOLVE uses ionization factor is through the user manually inputting molecule ionization efficiencies.
+This method can increase the accuracy of the analysis.
+Though, the user must create an ionization data file.
+The figure below shows the ionization data file from the root directory of MSRESOLVE.
+Its best to copy this file and add your own data to it.
+This will help lower the chance of an error from occurring due to setting up the csv incorrectly.
+(Note: The name of the compound must match EXACTLY as the name of the compound in your reference file.
+Spaces and all.)

+Figure: “181017ProvidedIonizationData.csv” from the root directory of “MSRESOLVESG

+Once you have filled out the ionization data file, you will need to input the file name into the UserInput.py ‘ionizationDataFileName’ user option.
+Below shows an example of how/where you would input the file name for the file “181017ProvidedIonizationData.csv” from the figure above.

+Figure: Representation of where a user would input their ionization date file name into the UserInput.py

 End of Example Analysis & How to Do a Typical Analysis

 The Example Analysis examined an Ethane Pulse that was fed into a reactor.
 A reference file with uncertainties was already made.
 Those uncertainties were set to be taken from a radius of 2 and it was found that there was no ‘detectable’ Ethene, or Ethyne in the Ethane Pulse as expected.
 Steps for a typical analysis such as setting up user input and plotting collected data were explained above.
 Steps for making a typical reference file from reference pattens using the JDX Converter were explained.
 Steps for making a reference pattern from collected data such as plotting data in Excel and getting a baseline correction formula was explained.
 Lastly, converting to concentration units was also explained in the text above.
 There are also many more features advance that MSRESOLVE has.
 These features can be found in the main manual.